 In the shadow of Dodger Stadium, two men arrive in the U.S. with big dreams... but no documents.

 A bilingual, humorous journey in search of what it means to be "American."
-With a love of baseball, Tia Victoria's salsa recipe and the help of a talking truck, two cousins work day and night to make their taco truck the "Uncle Sam" of mobile restaurants.
+With a love of baseball, Tia Teresa's salsa recipe and the help of a talking truck, two cousins work day and night to make their taco truck the "Uncle Sam" of mobile restaurants.
 Will a contest to be "the most American food truck" at Dodger Stadium on the 4th of July prove to Immigration, Naturalization and Customs that they truly belong?

 A deliciously funny bilingual play about immigration and the American dream.